dnesteryuk/whisperer/README.md

 [![Build Status](https://secure.travis-ci.org/dnesteryuk/whisperer.png?branch=master)](https://travis-ci.org/dnesteryuk/whisperer)
 [![Dependency Status](https://gemnasium.com/dnesteryuk/whisperer.png)](https://gemnasium.com/dnesteryuk/whisperer)

 Do you hate fixtures?
 I do as well.
 The purpose of this library is to make your life easier when your application works with external API and you use VCR to stub that API.
+The reason why the gem was created is described [here](http://nesteryuk.info/2014/11/16/whisperer-introduction.html).

 ## Installation